ChrisDoernen/liveo/Documentation/DevelopmentQuickStartGuide.md

 ```
 followed by
 ```
+yarn install
-npm install
+npm run download-ffmpeg
 ```
 in the shell or cmd.

 ## 3. Start coding
 The project relies on [Angular CLI](https://cli.angular.io/) and [Nrwl Nx](https://nx.dev/getting-started/what-is-nx).
 Make sure to check out the getting started guides.